 The quality of a service all comes down to how it is structured and delivered.
 The City of Parramatta offers services via a Person Centred Approach (PCA) and Wellness Model.

-City of Parramatta offers services via a Person Centred and Wellness Model based on evidence and embracing Social Role Valorisation (SRV) research, which underpins how services can be best provided to vulnerable people.
+The PCA and Wellness models are evidence based and embrace Social Role Valorisation (SRV) research, which underpins how services can best be provided to vulnerable people.

 Bronwyn has been on a journey.
-In 2011 the Learning and Leisure Centre acquired 2 computers and a volunteer was trained to teach basic computer skills.
+In 2011, the Learning and Leisure Centre acquired 2 computers and a volunteer was trained to teach basic computer skills.
 Bronwyn was there!

 After gaining some confidence in her ability Bronwyn progressed to using the computers in the library.
 She then saved for, and purchased, her own laptop computer after doing some research on prices and the best model for her.
 While saving for the computer she continued to use the library to develop her skills and being with others who were studying inspired her to register for a computer course at the local TAFE.
 Despite feeling challenged, she completed the course.

 When Bronwyn purchased her laptop computer we matched her with a volunteer to support her to set it up.
 Bronwyn now has a Facebook page and communicates via email and Twitter.
 Bronwyn lives independently in the community, working in a Business Service Enterprise.
 She joined the Peer Support group in 1998 to enable her to attend activities with her peers.
 It was whilst working with Bronwyn that the Social Inclusion team discovered her interest in using technology.